-This orzo pasta salad with broccoli, bell pepper, red onion and chickpeas is a great summer side dish.
-It’s tossed in a lemony vinaigrette making it a fresh and light companion for grilled steak, chicken, or seafood.
+This orzo pasta salad with broccoli, bell pepper, red onion, fresh herbs, and chickpeas is a great warm-weather side dish for BBQs and potlucks.
+It’s tossed in a lemony mustard vinaigrette making it a fresh and light summer side dish for grilled steak, chicken, or seafood.
 Make it ahead to let all the flavors marry together and serve it cold or at room temperature.

-- 1 teaspoon Dijon
+- 1 tablespoon Dijon mustard

 - 1 tablespoon balsamic vinegar